huspacy/huspacy/README.md

 We provide two models, the first one is a CNN-based large model which achieves a good balance between accuracy and processing speed.
 This default model ([`hu_core_news_lg`](https://huggingface.co/huspacy/hu_core_news_lg)) provides tokenization, sentence splitting, part-of-speech tagging (UD labels w/ detailed morphosyntactic features), lemmatization, dependency parsing and named entity recognition and ships with pretrained word vectors.

-Alternatively, one can download a transformer based model (using [huBERT](https://huggingface.co/SZTAKI-HLT/hubert-base-cc)) which has much higher accuracy, however it requires GPU for high throughput.
+Alternatively, one can download a transformer based model ([`hu_core_news_trf`](https://huggingface.co/huspacy/hu_core_news_trf)) that is built on [huBERT](https://huggingface.co/SZTAKI-HLT/hubert-base-cc) and provides the same functionality as the large model except the word vectors.
+It comes with much higher accuracy in the price of increased computational resource usage, therefore GPU is required for high throughput.

 A demo of these models is available at [Hugging Face Spaces](https://huggingface.co/spaces/huspacy/demo).
-Models' changes are recorded in respective changelog files. ([1](https://github.com/huspacy/huspacy/blob/master/hu_core_news_lg/CHANGELOG.md), [2](https://github.com/huspacy/huspacy/blob/master/hu_core_news_trf/CHANGELOG.md))
+Models' changes are recorded in respective changelog files. ([1](hu_core_news_lg/CHANGELOG.md), [2](hu_core_news_trf/CHANGELOG.md))

 ## Installation

-To get started using the tool, first, you need to do download a model.
-The easiest way to achieve this is fetch the model by installing the `huspacy` package from PyPI:
+To get started using the tool, first, you would need a model.
+The easiest way to achieve this is to install the package (from PyPI) and then fetch a model through it.

 ```bash
 pip install huspacy